UK's FTSE races to record highs as CRH climbs

 By Sudip Kar-Gupta

-LONDON, March 20 (Reuters) - Britain’s top share index hit record highs on Friday, vaulting above 7,000 points for the first time in its history.
+LONDON, March 20 (Reuters) - Britain’s top share index hit record highs on Friday, moving above 7,000 points for the first time in its history.

-The blue-chip FTSE 100 index closed up 0.9 percent at 7,022.51 points, led by cement company CRH, which surged on expectations of lucrative asset purchases.
-The FTSE’s record intraday peak on Friday stood at 7,024.21 points.
+The blue-chip FTSE 100 index rose 0.8 percent to 7,017.42 points going into the close of the trading session, led by cement firm CRH, which surged on expectations of lucrative European asset purchases.

 Retail investors often use the fact that a stock market has risen above such key levels as a sign that a bull market has momentum.
 Germany’s DAX, for example, has advanced past 12,000 points to set record highs this year.

-European stock markets have been buoyed by the European Central Bank’s bond-buying programme -- known as quantitative easing (QE) -- that is aimed at boosting European economic growth.
+European stock markets have been buoyed by a bond-buying programme from the European Central Bank (ECB) -- known as quantitative easing (QE) -- that is aimed at boosting growth in the European economy.

-“The ECB may well have been late to start quantitative easing, but ironically its arrival coincides with improving euro zone economic data,” said Trevor Green, head of institutional equities at Aviva Investors.

-“As our primary trade partner, this is good news for earnings for those exposed to the region,” Green said.
-“As we come to the end of the March reporting season for UK companies, investors can take heart from broadly positive results with dividend payments surprising on the upside.”
+“With a backdrop of easing monetary policy continuing in the U.S. and with the ECB embarking on a 1 trillion-euro QE programme, it was inevitable the FTSE would get past the 7,000 mark,” said Dafydd Davies, a partner at Charles Hanover Investments.

-CRH rose 5.1 percent, making it one of the best-performing FTSE stocks in percentage terms, after Holcim and Lafarge salvaged a planned multi-billion-euro merger to create the world’s biggest cement company.
+CRH advanced 5.9 percent, adding 3.3 points to the FTSE and making it the best-performing FTSE stock in percentage terms, after Holcim and Lafarge salvaged a planned multi-billion-euro merger to create the world’s biggest cement company.

-“The huge sums you speak of could be seen as a negative for the stock, but in this instance and especially given the positive outcome of the Lafarge-Holcim situation, the acquisitions will indeed strengthen CRH’s position,” said Accendo Markets’ analyst Augustin Eden.
+“The huge sums you speak of could be seen as a negative for the stock, but in this instance and especially given the positive outcome of the Lafarge-Holcim situation, the acquisitions will indeed strengthen CRH’s position,” Accendo Markets’ analyst Augustin Eden said.

 British bank TSB -- which is not in the main FTSE 100 index -- also rose 2.1 percent after agreeing to a 1.7 billion-pound takeover by Spanish lender Banco Sabadell in one of the biggest cross-border banking deals since the financial crisis of 2007-09.

+“In all, the news looks good for both UK consumers and businesses, with the new TSB adding competitive vigour to the UK market place,” said Keith Bowman, a Hargreaves Lansdown Stockbrokers equity analyst.

-Lloyds, ordered to sell TSB by regulators as a condition of its 20 billion-pound bailout during the financial crisis, said it had agreed to sell a 9.99 percent stake to Sabadell and to sell its remaining 40.01 percent.
+Lloyds, ordered to sell TSB by regulators as a condition of its 20 billion-pound bailout during the financial crisis, said it had agreed to sell a 9.99 percent stake to Sabadell and had also undertaken to sell its remaining 40.01 percent.
+(Additional reporting by Atul Prakash; Editing by Larry King)

-Miner Vedanta, which like TSB is also in the FTSE 250 mid-cap index, surged 16.3 percent as traders welcomed a move by the company to challenge a demand for more taxes on its Cairn India unit.

-$1 = 0.9223 euros Additional reporting by Atul Prakash; Editing by Larry King